elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr.i} Ah!
 You won't quit me so easy, not without first hearing the bite of my tongue on your imbecile souls.
-- You can be certain of it, I follow you like pray ...
+- You can be certain of it, I track you like pray ...
-- and I see you and I uncover you in the middle of your
+- and I see you, and I catch you in the middle of your
 - lies and your cowardice;
 - proud minions
 - little hypocrites, sweet spinning
 - slaves and children of slaves,
 - and you don't even have the strength to protest, to be outraged,
 - to moan;
-- condemned to live head-to-head with rank stupidity
+- condemned to live toe-to-toe with rank stupidity
 - with nothing to make your blood boil
-- other than to chug half a glass of your Caribbean
+- other than chugging half a glass of your Caribbean
 - rum ...
 - Codfish souls.